Construction Vendor Management: How to Avoid Project Delays

 Why Vendor Risk Multiplies Across Construction Portfolios

-Vendor issues do not remain isolated to individual construction projects.
-As portfolios grow, small gaps in vendor oversight compound into systemic risk.
+Vendor issues rarely stay contained to a single construction project.
+As a portfolio grows, small gaps in vendor oversight compound into systemic risk.

-- The same non-compliant vendor appears across multiple properties
+- The same non-compliant vendor shows up across multiple properties

-- Insurance lapse exposure multiplies across active projects
+- Insurance lapse exposure multiplies across every active project

-- Inconsistent enforcement creates unequal risk across assets
+- Inconsistent enforcement creates unequal risk and audit exposure across assets

 Why Construction Vendor Management Breaks Without Lifecycle Control